Videos + More

 Presented on August 26th, 2016 to the Osher Lifelong Learning Institute (OLLI) at the University of Reno, Nevada.

-Information provided in these videos and presentations is intended for your general knowledge only and does not constitute medical advice.
+Information provided in these videos, presentations, and podcasts is intended for your general knowledge only and does not constitute medical advice.
 The information in these videos and presentations such as audio, text, graphics, and other material is not a substitute for professional medical advice, diagnosis, or treatment for specific medical conditions.
 You should not use this information to diagnose or treat a health problem or disease.
 Always seek advice from a physician or other qualified healthcare provider with any questions or concerns you may have regarding your condition.
 You are encouraged to review all information regarding any medical condition or treatment with your physician.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read or heard in these videos and presentations.
 Naomi L. Albertson, M.D. and Dr. Ni’s, LLC. make no representation and assume no responsibility for the information contained within these videos and presentations, and such information is subject to change without notice.

 Subscribe to Dr. Ni's YouTube channel.